Distribution Textbook (Work in Progress)

 Step 1: Select a Component Based on Weights

 Select a Component Based on Weights: The first step is to randomly select one of the component distributions according to their weights.
 This step uses the weights as probabilities, so if a component has a larger weight, it is more likely to be selected.
 You can think of this step as performing a weighted coin flip or drawing from a categorical distribution where each category corresponds to one of the component distributions.
+This is essentially a multinomial sampling with 1 trial which was covered in Discrete Sampling.

 Example: